MakeSchool-Tutorials/Rainbow-Checklist/P00-Python-Installation/content.md

 There are many to choose from and each has their following.
 Popular choices include Atom, Sublime Text, Visual Studio Code, and for the more adventurous souls VIM.
 This tutorial will remain editor agnostic so choose the one that is the most comfortable for you.

+## A Note About The Atom Text Editor
+If you are using Atom you may come across an error regarding the flake8 linter.
+A linter just goes through and verifies that your code has the proper formatting and syntax and is very helpful when it works.
+For some reason however Atom comes with a deprecated linter that fails to work with Python.
+You will want to go into the Atom menu and choose `Preferences...`.

+Click on `Packages` and search for flake8.

+You'll want to disable or uninstall the flake8 package to get rid of the errors that show up.

+## Write Your First Line of Python

 Open `checklist.py` in your chosen text editor and write the following line of code.

 ```python